pgRouting/pgrouting/src/common/doc/functions/analyze_graph.rst

 Usage when the edge table's columns MATCH the default values:
 -------------------------------------------------------------------------------

-.. rubric:: The simplest way to use pgr_analizeGraph is:
+.. rubric:: The simplest way to use pgr_analyzeGraph is:

 .. code-block:: sql